-This is where the actual design research begins.
+This is where the actual design planning and research begins.
 Start by researching plans online and build a list of ones you like.
-You can then take a rough draft to your designer and have them tweak this to your specifications and to fit the floor space you have available.
+You can then take a rough draft to your designer and have them tweak it to your specifications and fit the available floor space.

 View our sample metal home floor plans for layout and sizing inspiration to get you started.

-With a home building kit, you can customize the structure to your needs: overall style, length and width, extra height for a spacious interior or an additional floor, number, size, and location of windows and doors, color, and many different types of exterior finish.
-Here are some popular home customization options.
+With residential steel homes, you get to customize the structure to your needs: overall style, length and width, extra height for a spacious interior or an additional floor, number, size, and location of windows and doors, color, and many different types of exterior finish.
+Here are some popular customization options.